rogertalk/go-avs/README.md

     fmt.Printf("Failed to call AVS: %v\n", err)
     return
   }
-  // Response will be nil if AVS gave an empty response. if response == nil {
+  // AVS might not return any directives in some cases. if len(response.Directives) == 0 {
     fmt.Println("Alexa had nothing to say.")
     return
   }